sarahsoaressilva/security-package-python/README.md

 ## Installation

 This repository supposed to be a package to PyPI.
-Although, it has parts of code made by the classes of the instructor Bruno Dias.
+However, it has parts of code made by the classes of the instructor Bruno Dias.
 To maintain his credits, this repository will not be launched to PyPI.

 ## Usage